Do You Lose Your Labia Minora In Menopause

 • Tumors: Although rare, tumors can develop on the vulva, including the labia minora.
 These tumors may present as lumps, bumps, or sores that do not heal.

-If you notice any unusual changes in your labia minora, such as persistent itching, pain, sores, or lumps, it's important to consult a healthcare provider for evaluation and diagnosis.
+If you notice any unusual changes in your labia minora, such as persistent itching, pain, sores, or lumps, don't forget to consult a healthcare provider for evaluation and diagnosis.
 Early detection and treatment of these conditions can help prevent complications and improve outcomes.

 Trends and Latest Developments